UmaOji/BankCSR/README.md

 ## Exploratory Data Analysis (EDA)
 #### Summary Statistics

-Below is a summary of key statistics for the dataset, including measures of central tendency, dispersion, and distribution of the CSR spending data across various banks.
+Below is a summary of key statistics for the dataset:

 | Statistic              | Value                  |
 |------------------------|:------------------------:|